 Key Functions of the Financial Market

-• Efficient Allocation of Resources: As a result, capital flows toward ventures and companies with the strongest potential, promoting economic growth and innovation.
+Efficient Allocation of Resources: Capital flows toward ventures and companies with the strongest potential, promoting economic growth and innovation.

 Understanding Losses in the Financial Market